Mar 10, 2026

 Cooperation and Democratization of Data Modeling.

 The modern tools enable several team members: engineers, analysts, and even product managers to work on one diagram.
+Tools like ChartDB's real-time collaboration feature are built precisely for this, letting distributed teams co-edit schema diagrams without stepping on each other's work.
 Such features as shared commenting, live editing, and no-code interfaces make it easier for everyone to realize how data can be connected between systems.

 By the year 2026, ERDs and schema visualizations will be used as a standard language in companies and not just a development tool.